scummvm/scummvm/doc/docportal/consoles/playstation_3.rst

 Games can be launched from either a USB drive, or from the internal hard drive.
 The hard drive has better performance.

-To copy game files to the hard drive, use the USB drive, or use ScummVM's :doc:`Cloud functionality <../use_scummvm/connect_cloud>`.
+To copy game files to the hard drive, use the USB drive, or use ScummVM's :doc:`cloud functionality <../use_scummvm/connect_cloud>`.

 See :doc:`../use_scummvm/add_play_games` for more information.

 Controls
 =================

 Controls can also be manually configured in the :doc:`Keymaps tab <../settings/keymaps>`.
 See the :doc:`../use_scummvm/keyboard_shortcuts` page for common keyboard shortcuts.

-Default control mapping
+Default control map
 *************************

 .. |square| raw:: html